YEAR One on court has drawn to an end for Ben Simmons but the history will look favourably on the start of something special.

 He’s so popular that Four n Twenty decided to partner with the 76ers to sell pies half way across the world to an audience who never heard of a meat pie in the first place.
 Who else could get that going?

-Simmons will likely be named NBA Rookie of the Year in upcoming weeks to further cement his status as one to watch and someone set to shake the league even further over the coming years.
+Simmons was named NBA Rookie of the Year to further cement his status as one to watch and someone set to shake the league even further over the coming years.
 Is this The Process in action or something bigger and undefinable?
 How high can his star-status climb?
 Is he the next greatest of his time?
 These are all questions for far smarter basketball minds than mine but at the end of the day, airing these ideas and not having them dismissed as fantasy tells a lot about Simmons and his extraordinary ceiling in this sport.

 This was his first trip into the playoffs and there’s always going to be some errors when you take the next step.
 Seeing the 76ers brush aside Miami in the first round was exceptional for a side without playoffs experience, (let alone winning playoffs experience) but the way the schedule and the 24-hour media churn works… those results seem irrelevant to the masses now.
 People talk about his Game Two against Boston as if it was the end of his career; think about that for a second.
 The analysts called for more from a rookie in his first time taking on the NBA elite in a conference semi-final setting.
 There is no time to acclimatise for him… at least in the eyes of the basketball world.